zprima/road-to-android/README.md

     - viewmodel
     - uistate
   - components
-- domain (its the most inner layer in the clean arhitecture)
+- domain (its the most inner layer in the clean arhitecture.
+OPTIONAL - depends on app size.
+For small apps its just not worth it.)
   - usecase (verb in present tense + noun/what (optional) + UseCase)
   - repository (interfaces only)
   - model